Kalina Kamenova, PhD - Director, Research & Experiential Learning

-Dr. Lyuba Encheva is a digital communications expert, with interests that span a wide range of topics in the algorithmic representation of emotion, persuasive technologies, human-computer interaction, gamification, and digital humanities.
+Dr. Lyuba Encheva is a digital communications expert, with interests that span a wide range of topics in the algorithmic representation of emotion, persuasive technologies, human-computer interaction, gamification, digital humanities and public communication.
 Her research examines the impact of the ongoing digital technological restructuring of communication processes on social relations, practices and societal hierarchies.
-Lyuba holds a doctoral degree from York & Ryerson Joint Graduate Program in Communication & Culture in Toronto and has completed a SSHRC Postdoctoral Fellowship in the Decimal Lab at the Ontario Tech University in Oshawa.
+Lyuba holds a PhD in Communication Studies from the Toronto Metropolitan University and has previously worked as a postdoctoral researcher in the Decimal Lab at the Ontario Tech University in Oshawa.
 She is an experienced communication strategist with a knack for words and building strong relationships, who will find a myriad creative ways to tell a story.
-At Genomics4S, she supports the experiential education program in science communications and writing, which provides students from the STEM disciplines with unique opportunities to improve their employability skills and build writing portfolios.
+At Genomics4S, she develops and implements communication campaigns and educational strategies to increase public engagement with emerging technologies and biomedical innovation.

 Experiential Learning Placements 2020